Earnings season gives investors some vitally important insights, but what are the key things that a novice investor should look out for?

 Companies will usually issue their own guidance on what they expect to achieve for the next quarter with each report.
-This can be used to see if what they achieve every three months is in line with what they expected to achieve.
+This can be used to see if their achievements every three months are in line with what they had expected.
 However, there’s a habit of under-promising and over-achieving here, so these guidances shouldn’t be taken as gospel.

-Year-over-year comparisons (comps) are also used to show how much a company has grown (or declined) over a 12-month period.
+Year-over-year comparisons (comps) are used to show how much a company has grown (or declined) over a 12-month period.
 This simply involves comparing the results of this quarter with the same quarter a year ago.
-This is often used in analyzing the holiday quarter (Oct – Dec), as the increased sales usually seen at this time can only be fairly analyzed relative to the same period the year before.
+This is often used in analyzing the holiday quarter (Oct-Dec), as the increased sales usually seen at this time can only be fairly analyzed relative to the same period the year before.

 One other benchmark that’s often used in the restaurant and retail industries is comparable store sales.
 This refers to the difference in revenue generated by a company’s existing outlets over the quarter compared to a previous quarter.
 It omits sales from new stores in order to gauge the traffic at established stores or outlets.

-Earnings season is undoubtedly one of the most important times for investors to pay attention as it’s when you get to see in actual figures how a business is performing – good or bad.
+Earnings season is undoubtedly one of the most important times for investors to pay attention as it’s the best indication of how a business is actually performing.

 It’s also important to pay attention to a company’s quarterly report because of the immediate impact it has on share price.
 Following an earnings call, you can usually expect to see instant movement depending on how the company performed.

 It’s important to remember that these quarterly reports go into a lot more detail than just these few key terms and figures though.
 You shouldn’t expect companies to perform spectacularly in terms of hard numbers every single earnings season.
-In fact, a miss on earnings could be due to increased spending on things like research and development – which is good for long-term prospects.
+In fact, a miss on earnings could be due to increased spending on things like research and development, which is usually good for long-term prospects.